This post may contain affiliate links. Please read my disclosure policy

 Taking on a whole ham is a feat.
 A victory that won’t be achieved by many.
-Committing to hunting out a fresh skin on ham, which will most likely have to be special ordered from your local butcher, a week long brine and following through while a smoked ham recipe is one for the culinary bucket list.
+Committing to hunting out a fresh skin on ham, which will most likely have to be specially ordered from your local butcher, a week long brine and following through while a smoked ham recipe is one for the culinary bucket list.

-This time of year markets have freezer cases spilling over with spiral sliced delights that make the Easter feast easy.
+This time of year markets has freezer cases spilling over with spiral sliced delights that make the Easter feast easy.
 And there is absolutely nothing wrong with grabbing one of those babies and nibbling to your hearts content.

 But if you are ready to step up the family feast this year, if you are willing to get soaked up to your elbows in salty brine, if you are man enough to heavy this 20 pound beast from smoker to the table, then get excited.

 Why Smoke Ham?

 Traditionally, meats were smoked as a means to preserve them.
 Modern home refrigeration has only been around since 1913.
 Before that, people needed a way to keep food from spoiling before it could be eaten.

 Smoking meat may have started as early as the Stone Age with the discovery of fire.
 Throughout the centuries, smoking and salting meat for future use has been refined, and today we keep up the practice largely due to the incomparable flavors it produces.

 I’m about to take this feast up a notch.